Two halves don't make a whole: instability and idleness emerging from the co-evolution of the production and innovation processes: Emerging Inefficiencies: Baseline Experiments

-The flexibility in planning and the adaptation mechanisms are meant to let the bounded-rational firm demonstrate a decent degree of intelligence with the ultimate goal of converging to a relatively stable and efficient production regime.
-We therefore want to assess the stability and the efficiency of the process.
-We do so by considering the firm's ability to satisfy demand on the one hand and the idleness of workers on the other.
-Ideal conditions for a firm are to \textit{quickly converge} to a regime of \textit{fast demand satisfaction with low variability} (i.e., little delays or production excess) while \textit{maintaining workers' idleness low} in the long run (as labour bears a cost for the firm, even though we abstract from it).
+The planning and adaptation mechanisms are meant to let the bounded-rational firm demonstrate a decent degree of intelligence with the ultimate goal of converging to a stable and efficient production regime.
+We thus need to assess the stability and the efficiency of the process.
+We do so by considering the firm's ability to satisfy demand, on the one hand, and the idleness of workers, on the other.
+Ideal conditions for a firm are to \textit{quickly converge} to a regime of \textit{quick demand satisfaction with low variability} in production delays and excess while \textit{maintaining workers' idleness low} in the long run (as labour bears a cost for the firm, even though we abstract from it).

-\\ \textbf{Demand Satisfaction} First of all, we measure the firm's ability to fulfill demand through the difference between production and demand, denoted $D_h$.
-We define the accumulated production differential as the sum of these differences and denote it $V_h$.
-Specifically, for phase $H$ (the final good), a positive value indicates a lagging production while a positive value amounts to excess production.
+\\ \textbf{Demand Satisfaction} First of all, we measure the firm's ability to fulfil demand through the difference between production and demand, denoted $D_h$.
+We define the accumulated production differential as the sum of these differences and denote it by $V_h$.
+Specifically, for phase $H$ (the final good), a positive value indicates a lagging production while a positive value corresponds to excess production.

 \\ \textbf{Idleness} The idleness of a fund is given by $t^-_{i/j, t} = 1-f_{i/j,h,t}$.
 It is ranging between 0 and 1 if the fund is allocated and null otherwise.
 The overall idle rate of workers is: